 This article may contain affiliate links.
 This means that when you click on products we recommend through a link, we may earn a small commission at no cost to you.
 For more information, please read our disclaimer page.

 With its geothermal pools, pristine lakes, and abundant wildlife, Yellowstone National Park is truly one of America’s most incredible treasures.
-I think the biggest surprise on our three days in Yellowstone last summer was that, despite the crowds, it’s still so easy to get out alone in the wilderness.
+I think the biggest surprise visiting Grand Teton and during our three days in Yellowstone last summer was that, despite the crowds, it’s still so easy to get out alone in the wilderness.
 To enjoy it fully, skip the sunburns, rain-soaked hikes, and blisters!
 Make sure your Yellowstone packing list includes all the essentials for a wondrous experience.

 - What to Pack for Yellowstone